stvmln86/mawhrin/readme.md

 # Mawhrin

 **Mawhrin** is a command-line note file manager, written in [Python 3.11][py] by [Stephen Malone][sm].
-It provides a simple, universal command-line interface to your notes, no matter where you are in the terminal.
+If you have a directory of plaintext note files, Mawhrin can give you a neat & tidy command-line interface to access, edit and organise them.

 ## Installation

-You can install Mawhrin using Pip...
+You can install Mawhrin using Pip:

 ```
 pip install mawhrin
 ```

-... or download the [latest release][rl] for your platform.
+Or just download the [latest release][rl] for your platform.

 ## Configuration

-Mawhrin operates within a directory of plaintext note files you specify, using two environment variables:
+Mawhrin always operates within a directory of plaintext note files you specify with two environment variables:

 ```bash
 # The directory your note files are in.